 Tomato sauce is most often found in the stores in a can.
 It is a thick, decadent, slightly sweet sauce created from tomatoes that have been sliced or pureed and then cooked.
 This makes the base for many sauces and dishes.
 If you’ve ever had homemade marinara before, the chances are that a can of tomato sauce was used as one of the first ingredients.

 Depending on the source, some believe tomato sauce includes only herbs and seasonings.
-Other recipes note tomato sauce flavored with bacon and carrots.
 In France, tomato sauce originated from one of the Mother Sauces (Sauce Tomat).
 In this case, the sauce is started by using tomato paste or puree, then adding in pork, salt/pepper, sugar, and a roux.
 Then it is simmered for hours.

 Tomatoes do have some nutritional benefits, including lycopene.
 Despite the debate – tomatoes are indeed classified as a fruit and not a vegetable.
 This fruit is typically used in savory dishes, which is a large reason for the fruit vs. vegetable debate.